Snowbound 2026 Has Changed Venues (an ode to New England ski retail)

 Over the past five years, ski retail profits have faced a margin squeeze.
 While the total revenue for the broader U.S. ski and snowboard shop market has grown at a modest Compound Annual Growth Rate (CAGR) of about 0.6% to hit $1.4 billion, gross margins for non-resort shops have tightened due to increased competition and unpredictable weather.

-Diving deeper, using info from to SAM (Ski Area Management), KIRO 7 news, Grand View Research, and few other sources:
+Diving deeper, using info from SAM (Ski Area Management), KIRO 7 news, Grand View Research, and few other sources, the following info is relevant:

 1. Margin Squeeze for Traditional Retailers